Thinking Traps – Learn how to work through them

 More often than not there are multiple thinking traps at work at any given time.
-It’s important to work through them and determine which traps you might be stuck in.
+It’s important to work through these traps after that determine which traps you might be stuck in.

-Once you identify the thinking trap it’s time to find your inner scientist and set up an experiment.
+There is power in naming your thinking trap, because once you identify the thinking trap it makes it easier to set up a plan to dismantle it.
+Once you’ve name it, then it’s time to find your inner scientist and set up an experiment.

 So let’s walk through a feeling that we all likely have at times.
 “If I don’t do it, no one else will.”
 This is one that is often the cause of us overworking and overextending ourselves.

-Step 1- Is this feeling a problem?
-This statement and the feelings associated with it are often filled with resentment and bitterness.
+Is this feeling a problem?
+This statement and the feelings associated with it are filled with resentment and bitterness.
 Sometimes we swing the other way the feelings associated are prideful to the extreme.
 So, yes, we have a problem.

 Mind reading- We’re assuming that we know others won’t do the work and that we know what they’re thinking/planning.

-Fortune telling- We’re predicting the outcome of who will do the work and how it will get done
+Fortune telling- We predict the outcome of who will do the work and how it will get done

 Filtering- We’re probably using pst experience to make this decision remembering all the times that when we didn’t do it, it didn’t get done and not remembering any of the times it was taken care of.